GertThiel/dump/CollectiveIQ.md

     Every texprovider.de task is an activity.
 Author, reviewer and project manager are respnsible for the successful settlement of a task.

+    Activities can be composed of many: Visiting a customer depends on travelling there and back:
+                                                   — Anreise, Termin, Abreise

         Activity
           -> Contacts + Roles